 Well, evidence part A is that when the in James Comey's memo, the most exculpatory thing in there blows everything out of the water.

-Well, I know I didn't have any contacts with people in Russia, but if there's anyone around me or my team, you yeah, you need to follow that.
+Well, I know I didn't have any contacts with people in Russia, but if there's anyone around me or my team, yeah, you need to follow that.

 That's right there in James Comey's memo.

-Like Comey says the president could fire him for any reason.
+Like Comey says, the president could fire him for any reason.

-And so, you know, so Stephanopoulos asking this absurdity, and I'm certain, by the way, I'm I've never doubted for a second that Stephanopoulos is still the Clinton sycophant that he always was back in the day.
+And so, you know, so Stephanopoulos asking this absurdity, and I'm certain, by the way, I've never doubted for a second that Stephanopoulos is still the Clinton sycophant that he always was back in the day.

 But what the media is not paying attention to is what Rudy Giuliani was saying after that.